 Every student enrolled in the MNR degree must have a Graduate Advisory Committee (GAC) to determine a course of study and finalize their capstone project.
-The student's graduate advisory committee consists of three members:
+The student's graduate advisory committee consists of three members total, including your advisor:

 - 1. One graduate faculty member from the student's chosen area of emphasis (usually the major professor/advisor) - 2.
 Two other graduate faculty members, reflecting either breadth (core area) or depth (area of emphasis) of the student's curriculum